Unboxed-Software/solana-course/content/token22-on-chain.md

 msg!("Token Program Owner: {}", ctx.accounts.token_account.to_account_info().owner);
 ```

-We introduced the `*::token_program` anchor account constraint and showed how to use it.
+We introduced the `token_program` anchor account constraint and showed how to use it.
 This constraint, along with a few other Anchor primitives, was created specifically to support two standard token programs.
 Now that there are two token programs, the `token_program` constraint also indicates to Anchor which program to invoke when initializing a token or mint account.
 This specification allows you to pass in both token programs and initialize accounts on each one.

 ## Anchor Interfaces

 Interfaces are Anchor's newest feature that simplifies working with `Token Extensions` in a program.
 There are two relevant interface wrapper types from the `anchor_lang` crate:

 * [`Interface`](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/interface/index.html)
 * [`InterfaceAccount`](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/interface_account/index.html)